Explanation of Sovereign Submerged Lands (SSL) and the Linkage Between Proprietary Authority and Regulatory Authority in ERP

 Proprietary authority: The State Legislature designated the Governor and Cabinet as the Board of Trustees of the Internal Improvement Trust Fund of the State of Florida (Board of Trustees) in 1845.
 The Board of Trustees were given proprietary (ownership) authority over sovereign submerged lands (SSL) and their uses, and were held responsible for insuring the lands and the associated aquatic resources remained healthy and in abundance for present and future generations.
 All tidally influenced waters to the mean high water line and navigable fresh waterbodies to the ordinary high water line in existence when Florida became a state in 1845 are considered sovereign.
 In accordance with the Constitution of the State of Florida, these lands are held in trust by the state for all the people.

-The Department of Environmental Protection, in addition to its regulatory capacity, acts as the staff to the Board of Trustees in the review of proposed uses of sovereign submerged lands (SSL).
+The Florida Department of Environmental Protection, in addition to its regulatory capacity, acts as the staff to the Board of Trustees in the review of proposed uses of sovereign submerged lands (SSL).
 Projects proposing to conduct an activity in waters that are not SSL are required to meet regulatory standards only.
 A proposed activity located on SSL may be required to meet both regulatory and proprietary requirements as found in the Florida Statutes and Florida Administrative Code.

 Two amendments were made to help streamline the process for obtaining both a regulatory and a proprietary authorization, referred to as the linkage rule and delegation rule.
 The amendments simplified and accelerated regulatory and proprietary reviews, issuances, and denials.
-Efficiency increases and cost decreases occurred for the regulated public and the State from the amendments allowing the staff of one agency to perform both regulatory and proprietary reviews for a given project.
+Efficiency increases and cost decreases occurred for the regulated public and the state from the amendments allowing the staff of one agency to perform both regulatory and proprietary reviews for a given project.

-The first amendment, Section 18-21.00401, F.A.C., known as the linkage rule, links the review and issuance (or denial) of a proprietary authorization to use sovereign submerged lands (SSL) with the review and issuance (or denial) of a regulatory authorization (an environmental resource permit, a wetland resource permit (grandfathered), or a joint coastal permit).
+The first amendment, section 18-21.00401, F.A.C., known as the linkage rule, links the review and issuance (or denial) of a proprietary authorization to use sovereign submerged lands (SSL) with the review and issuance (or denial) of a regulatory authorization (an environmental resource permit, a wetland resource permit (grandfathered) or a joint coastal permit).
 Linkage eliminates situations where a regulatory permit is granted for an activity that does not qualify for a proprietary authorization, or vice versa.

 A single application is used by people seeking both regulatory authorization and proprietary authorization.